 - Trustee for Ms. Elise Merdinian, and directing her estate into an Armenian evangelical school on her demise;

 - Served as advisor and correspondent for Mr. John Sheen for over 25 years, directing his multi-million dollar estate into philanthropic Christian causes, including the Armenian Missionary Association of America, churches and schools.
-His relationship with Mr Sheen enabled the building the Sheen Memorial Chapel at the Ararat Home.
+His relationship with Mr Sheen enabled the building of the Sheen Memorial Chapel at the Ararat Home.

 - Designed and built some dozen small churches, for Armenian as well as Anglo and African-American congregations without charge; Designed a Synagogue in Pasadena, California;

-- Served as advisor to the Ararat Home of Los Angeles in the development of their major community complex, and particularly the design and construction of the Sanctuary (Sheen Memorial Chapel) and Ararat-Eskijian Museum within the complex in Mission Hill, California.
+- Served as advisor to the Ararat Home of Los Angeles in the development of their major community complex, and particularly the design and construction of the Sanctuary (Sheen Memorial Chapel) and Ararat-Eskijian Museum within the complex in Mission Hills, California.
 He was the man of the year for the Ararat Home.
 All his services were donated, including the four years required for the design and construction of the Sheen Memorial Chapel and Museum.
 (More below.)

 - Served on the Board of Directors of the Altadena American Legion;